ivmai/bdwgc/docs/scale.md

 The execution time for the single threaded case is slightly worse than with simple locking.
 However, even the single-threaded benchmark runs faster than even the thread-unsafe version if a second processor is available.
-The execution time for two clients with thread local allocation time is only 1.4 times the sequential execution time for a single thread in a thread-unsafe environment, even though it involves twice the client work.
+The execution time for two clients with thread-local allocation time is only 1.4 times the sequential execution time for a single thread in a thread-unsafe environment, even though it involves twice the client work.
 That represents close to a factor of 2 improvement over the 2 client case with the old